 - My kitchen counters get multiple doses of this cleaner every day.
 It is a surface that is exposed to many household germs.
 And a microbe-ridden counter is the last place I want to be preparing food for my family.
-I love that this product kills 99.99% of household germs and there is no rinse required, even on food contact surfaces.
+I love that this multi-surface cleaning product kills 99.99% of household germs and there is no rinse required, even on food contact surfaces.

-This fairly new Seventh Generation disinfecting product is a handy addition to my cleaning arsenal.
+This fairly new Seventh Generation disinfecting spray product is a handy addition to my cleaning arsenal.
 With three busy (and sometimes smelly) little boys running amok at my house, this can be a lifesaver.
 Here are some ideas for using this product:

 - Disinfecting toys and things with angles that can hard to wipe around (think surfaces like plastic toys, game pieces, plastic dolls, toy figures, and plastic building tiles/blocks).

 - When I hear that someone in class or at a sleepover is sick, I’ll often take stock of the various stuff they had with them at the time and go over all hard, non-porous surfaces with a few sprays.